Kraków: Economy

-Helena Rubinstein, born in Kraków, established the Helena Rubenstein inc. cosmetics company which was sold to Colgate Palmolive in 1973 for $142.3 million in stock and cash, and was said to be one of the world's richest women.

-Janusz Filipiak established the successful IT company Comarch in 1993 which in 2018 employed 5500 people, and sponsors the Cracovia football team.

-Piotr Wilam established the Pascal Publishing House, the internet portal Onet.pl and seed capital fund Innovation Nest.

-Rafal Brzoska Rafal Brzoska is the founder and CEO of InPost, which went public in January 2021 raising $3 billion.

 Knowledge and innovation community

 Kraków is one of the co-location centres of Knowledge and Innovation Community (Sustainable Energy) of The European Institute of Innovation and Technology (EIT).

 InnoEnergy is an integrated alliance of reputable organisations from the education, research and industry sectors.
 It was created based on long standing links of cooperation as well as the principles of excellence.
 The partners have jointly developed a strategy to tackle the weaknesses of the European innovation landscape in the field of sustainable energy.

 Transport

 Public transport is based on a fairly dense network of tram and bus routes operated by a municipal company, supplemented by a number of private minibus operators.
+There is no rapid transit system in Kraków, but metro line is planned.
+First works are expected to commence in 2028.
 Local trains connect some of the suburbs.
 The bulk of the city's historic area has been turned into a pedestrian zone with rickshaws and horse-drawn carriages; however, the trams run within a three-block radius.
 The historic means of transportation in the city can be examined at the Museum of Municipal Engineering in the Kazimierz district, with many old trams, cars and buses.

 Railway connections are available to most Polish cities, e.g. Katowice, Częstochowa, Szczecin, Gdynia and Warsaw.
-International destinations include Bratislava, Budapest, Vienna, Prague, Berlin, Hamburg, Lviv, Kyiv, and Odessa (June–September).
+International destinations include Bratislava, Budapest, Vienna, Prague, Berlin, Hamburg, Lviv, Kyiv, and Odesa (June–September).
 The main railway station is located just outside the Old Town District and is well-served by public transport.

 Kraków's airport, officially named Kraków John Paul II International Airport (IATA: KRK), is located 11 km west of the city.
 Direct trains cover the route between Kraków Główny train station and the airport in 20 minutes.
 Kraków Airport served around 5,800,000 passengers in 2017.
 Also, the Katowice International Airport is located 80 km or about 75 minutes from Kraków.

-In Autumn 2016 Poland's oldest Bicycle-sharing system was modernized and now offers 1,500 bikes at 150 stations under the name of Wavelo (pl), which is owned by BikeU of the French multinational company Egis.
+In Autumn 2016 Poland's oldest Bicycle-sharing system was modernized and now offers 1,500 bikes at 169 stations under the name of Wavelo (pl), which is owned by BikeU of the French multinational company Egis.